ariarigao/bearwalk/README.md

 # RideShare

 ## Business Design
-- To design a personalization based event recommendation systems for event search.
+- To design a long-distance ride sharing web application to help users set up, search and manage a ride with customized ride requirements.

 ## General Instruction
 - Designed and created a long-distance ride sharing web application to help users set up, search and manage a ride with